rwarbelow/try-turing/what-is-fe-be-fs/why-be-fe/index.md

 - Front-End Developer

 Our students are prepared to enter the field of software development, period.
 If you can understand the concepts and the fundamentals and ***how*** everything is working, then you can pick up other languages and frameworks.
 They all essentially work the same, the syntax, or ***how*** the languages are written is just different.

-You should pick the program that you think will bring you the most joy.
-Both programs are challenging.
-Both involve a lot of logic.
-So, would you rather spend more time focusing on creating the User Interface?
-Or would you rather focus on how data is stored and manipulated in a database?

 ## Up Next: